scttdavs/scttdavs.github.io/_posts/2019-06-28-zero-downtime-deployments-with-docker-and-digitalocean.md

         condition: service_healthy
 {% endhighlight %}

 This health check will be run within your container, so you can reference localhost here.
 If you have other containers that depend on this one, you can define the conditions that will dictate when that container is brought up.
 Above, we have an nginx service that depends on our app.
-We tell it to wait until our app is healthy, which will depend on the health check.
+We tell it to wait until our app is healthy, which will be based on the health check we defined.

 Health checks will continue to run, so be sure to exlude it from any:
 - SSL validation